alex-fgsfds/cmder/README.md

 To start SSH agent simply call `start-ssh-agent`, which is in the `vendor/git-for-windows/cmd` folder.

 If you want to run SSH agent on startup, uncomment the line in `/vendor/init.bat`so it says `@call "%GIT_INSTALL_ROOT%/cmd/start-ssh-agent.cmd"`.

-## Todo

-1. Git Bash
-2. Check for clink and git before injecting them (Sort of done)

 ## License